top of page

 The first list

 Start at the top-left corner of the page (small margins) and begin listing your fears.
 The big ones, the small ones, the silly ones, the justifiable ones, the new ones, and the old ones.
 All of them.
-Don’t stop until you’ve written at least sixty.
+Don’t stop until you’ve written at least fifty.

 Then hide the list somewhere for a few days.
 Do not analyze it or even read what you wrote.
 Don’t think about it, and don’t show it to anyone.
 After a few days, retrieve the list and add any additional fears that come to mind.